Salesforce APIs and Integration Capabilities

-Before you can make a decision on which connector to leverage within your integration, it’s important to understand “the why.”
-The limitations of the connector you select, and any operating constraints that each connector has, can make or break your integration.
+Before deciding which connector to leverage within your integration, it’s important to understand “the why.”
+The limitations of the connector you select, and any operating constraints each connector has, can make or break your integration.

 Each Salesforce cloud and product has a collection of platform and integration constraints that govern customer implementations.
-Understanding how each of these features work, and, in turn, which connector to select, allows you to better assess their viability as strategic integration options.
+Understanding how each of these features works, and, in turn, which connector to select allows you to assess their viability as strategic integration options better.

 Once you start working in the Salesforce world, it won’t take long until you come across the need to integrate or connect your Salesforce org to an internal or external system.
 At that point, you will start to hear about API’s.
-While you may think that is something that only developers need to know and understand it is useful for anyone working with Salesforce to know what they are and how they work, at least at a high level.
+While you may think that only developers need to know and understand, it is useful for anyone working with Salesforce to know what they are and how they work, at least at a high level.

 API stands for Application Program Interface.
-Salesforce APIs are a way for other applications (or code in other applications) to programmatically access data within your Salesforce org, in a simple and secure manner.
-Salesforce can also call APIs to retrieve data from other systems or services, but here we are going to just cover the Salesforce APIs that allow access to Salesforce data.
+Salesforce APIs are a way for other applications (or code in other applications) to programmatically access data within your Salesforce org, simply and securely.
+Salesforce can also call APIs to retrieve data from other systems or services, but here we will cover the Salesforce APIs that allow access to Salesforce data.
 Imagine it to be a door for data to flow in and out of your Salesforce org.
-You can interact with your Salesforce data via the user interface and via an API.
+You can interact with your Salesforce data via the user interface and an API.

-Despite very detailed article, we understand that understanding of Salesforce API integration can take a while.
-So if you are not ready study this process and looking for a dedicated development team that can perform it right and fast, Ardas is at your service!
+Despite the detailed article, we understand that understanding Salesforce API integration can take a while.
+So if you are not ready to study this process and looking for a dedicated development team that can perform it quickly, Ardas is at your service!